 In order to facilitate safe school visits, we have greatly reduced our capacity and have also introduced other safety measures.
 Further details are available to teachers on request.

 If you are unable to visit us, but would still like to use our learning content, we have developed a number of virtual workshops.
 Details of these can also be found on our listings page.

 We are now able to offer group visits.
 More information can be found on our group visits page.

 We continue to welcome visitors with access needs or reduced mobility.

 It is possible to borrow a wheelchair on site.
 These are fully disinfected after each use.
 If you would like to inform us of your visit in advance, please email email@example.com

-Yes, we are now beginning to reintroduce some of our talks and family programme in the Museum.
-All events running as part of our public programme have a reduced capacity to allow for social distancing.
+Yes, we have now reintroduced our talks and family programme and exclusive members events in the Museum.
 Venues and seating are cleaned between events.
 We will review this regularly and advise of any changes.